The College Catalog

 CURRICULUM

-4. Two additional Immersive experiences, for a total of four Immersive experiences.
+3. Two additional Immersive experiences, including IME 110H Living and Learning in Service, for a total of four Immersive experiences (1 credit).

 1. Honors thesis may take many forms: academic research, business plan, creative work, or recital/dance projects, but must relate Honors project to UN Sustainable Development goals.